gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 ### Redirect 404
 Force 404 redirects to the `404.html` page.
 This works only if the theme supports error pages.
 [Learn more about supported features](https://getpublii.com/dev/theme-supported-features/).

-You can specify either the absolute server path or the subfolder where the `404.html` file is located.
-For example: `/home/mhd-01/mydomain.com`, `/test`.
+You can specify either the absolute server path or the host URL or the subfolder where the `404.html` file is located.
+For example: `/home/mhd-01/mydomain.com`, `/https://www.mydomain.com`, `/test`.
 Default value: empty.

 ### Protecting the files.publii.json File
 With this option, you can make the `files.publii.json` file unreachable from the outside.
 [More information](https://getpublii.com/docs/recommended-server-settings.html#protectingthefilespubliijsonfile).